telerik/kendo-ui-core/docs/web/grid/how-to/Templates/grid-with-checkbox-column.md

 ---
-title: Checkbox template column and editing
+title: Use Checkbox Column Templates and Edit
-page_title: Checkbox template column and editing
+page_title:  Use Checkbox Column Templates and Edit | Kendo UI Grid Widget
-description: Checkbox template column and editing
+description: "Learn how to use checkbox column templates and perform editing in the Kendo UI Grid widget."
+slug: howto_use_checkbox_column_templateand_edit_grid
 ---

-# Checkbox template column and editing
+# Use Checkbox Column Templates and Edit

-The following runnable sample demonstrates how to use checkboxes in Kendo UI Grid column templates and perform editing.
+The example below demonstrates how to use checkboxes in Kendo UI Grid column templates and perform editing.

-#### Example
+###### Example

 ```html
    <div id="grid"></div>